hadacnot/theqrl.org/_docs/mining/linux.md

 Any modern PC with Ubuntu (16.04) or Linux/Unix based systems should work running a full QRL node.
 There are a few requirements that you should take into consideration.

-### Minimum Requirements
+## Minimum Requirements

 * Linux / Unix / mac based systems should work *YMMV*
 * Any x86 or x64 based processor
 * Support for AES-NI is required for full nodes
- * You can pool mine with non-AES-NI processors, See the list of [pools](/Pool-List.md) FIX-ME with correct link
+    * You can pool mine with non-AES-NI processors, See the list of community run [pools](#) FIX-ME with correct link
-* Windows users using the built in FIX-ME with correct info
+    * GPU Mining is posible via pool mining.
-* HDD large enough to store the BlockChain at current size, plus future growth
+* HDD/SSD large enough to store the BlockChain at current size, plus future growth...

 You should have a basic understanding of the CLI before attempting to set this up, it isn't really all that tough.
-If you have issues please drop into the Discord chat: [discord.gg/RcR9WzX ](discord.gg/RcR9WzX ) Lots of friendly people over there ready to help.
+If you have issues please drop into the Discord chat: [discord.gg/RcR9WzX](discord.gg/RcR9WzX) Lots of friendly people over there ready to help.

 **Plan for the future!**

 Make sure the computer you are using has enough power to handle the load of the mining operation.
 You will also need enough storage to keep the chain as it grows in the future.
 Recommend a few hundred gig HDD/SSD to sync the chain on long term to be safe.

 * * *